ouya/docs/content-review-guidelines.md

 * **Violence**: Do not encourage real world violence, in any way.

 * **Sexually Explicit Content**: Don’t go overboard on nudity or obscene references… you know what we mean.
+There should be no explicit content in the game details page or video.

 * **Misrepresentation** (of your Game or Yourself): Be who you say you are.
 Don’t confuse gamers by being “like” other games.

 * **Intellectual Property**: Do not infringe on the intellectual property rights of others including patent, trademark, trade secret, copyright, and all other proprietary rights.
+The game details page should only include intellectual property that you own.

 * **Dangerous Products**: Do not transmit viruses, worms, malware, or any other items that may harm gamers or the OUYA platform.